jacobwindsor/notes/Refactoring Submission Envelopes.md

 >> 2. A user wants to submit only Data Files, and link these files to existing Metadata Documents
 >> 3. A user wants to submit metadata that refers to bulk data that has not yet been submitted, then submit the relevant bulk data second
->> 4. A user wants to upload bulk data first, followed by metadata that refers to these bulk data *Ingest fails to do (2), (3), (4)
+>> 4. A user wants to upload bulk data first, followed by metadata that refers to these bulk data

+*Ingest fails to do (2), (3), (4)

 > Allow for the referencing of existing Metadata Documents, both in the same Submission Envelope or in different envelopes, by accession ID, rather than redundant re-uploading of Metadata Documents.

 *Ingest partly fails to do this since referencing can only be done in the same project due to graph validation and exporting*

 **We don't export a project, we export a submission and retrieve the project information for that submission**.
 There's a huge difference between what we see in ingest (submissions) and what ends up in HCA (projects).

 ## Looking forward
 SubmissionEnvelopes have now become much more than they were originally intended to be.
-Essentialy they now ***encapsulate the current state of a whole project***
+Essentialy, they now ***encapsulate the current state of a whole project***

 ### What do we need to do?
 - Create projects and attach data/metadata to them